openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 This could be a configurable option, but rules of pruning old backups are out of scope of this enhancement.

-It is worth noting that although MicroShift's data is focus of the enhancement, backups will be tied to specific ostree commits.
+It is worth noting that although enhancement focuses on MicroShift's data, backups will be tied to specific ostree commits.
 Linking backups to ostree commits will ensure that staging and rolling back is "all or nothing" and MicroShift does not accidentally run applications